kasrakr/Simple-Persian-Calender-Clock/README.md

 # Simple-Persian-Calender-Clock
-Here You can have an accses to this calender:)
-This app made for cat person🐈
+This app made for cat persons🐈

-TEST YOUR LUCK!
+TEST YOUR LUCK IN THE APP!